r/mycology

 The community at a glance

-r/mycology is a Subreddit for Plant Enthusiasts with roughly 909K members.
+r/mycology is a Subreddit for Plant Enthusiasts with roughly 914K members.
 It has been around since 2009.
 It uses a forum format for communication.
-On the Hive Index it ranks #4 in the Plants communities list.
+It is the 3rd largest community in the Plants topic page.

-Roughly 111K members have joined in the past year.
-Popular discussion topics include Mushrooms, Identification, and Id.
+Roughly 114K members have joined in the past year.
+Popular discussion topics include Mushrooms, Identification, and Looking For.
+Common discussion themes are Advice Requests and Ideas.
 Product recommendations often mention field guide, laminar hood, and mushroom field guide.

 On Reddit